AngleSharp/AngleSharp/README.md

 ## Development

-AngleSharp is written in C# 6 and thus requires Roslyn as a compiler.
+AngleSharp is written in C# 7 and thus requires Roslyn as a compiler.
 Using an IDE like Visual Studio 2017+ is recommended on Windows.
-Alternatively, VSCode with OmniSharp should be the tool of choice on other platforms.
+Alternatively, VSCode (with OmniSharp or another suitable Language Server Protocol implementation) should be the tool of choice on other platforms.

 The code tries to be as clean as possible.
 Notably the following rules are used: